 Calling the setChannel() method from any state of the video/broadcast object with a null argument shall cause the application to transition to a broadcast-independent application (as described in clause 6.2.2.6).
 This is in addition to what is required by OIPF - e.g. causing the video/broadcast object to transition to the unrealized state and releasing any resources used for decoding video and/or audio.
 Hence the setChannel(null) and release() methods do not have the same behaviour in the present document.

 Suspension of access to broadcast resources as defined in clause 6.2.2.7 of the present document shall be treated as a transient error.

+A video/broadcast object with a CSS rule of display:none shall not be loaded and hence shall not be decoding audio or video.